vrk-kpa/suomifi-icons/README.md

 When adding new icons, add the icon to the correct folder under 'assets'.
 Make sure the new icon follows the same naming policy as existing icons.

 Then add the icon name in the correct array in `utils/createComponents`.
-Run `yarn createComponents` to rebuild icon components.
+Run `yarn generate` to rebuild icon components.
 The new icon will be included in the correct iconset and the corresponding index.

-Run `yarn build` and publish using `npm publish ./dist` to ensure importing from subfolders works as intended.
+Run `yarn build` to create a production build and publish using `npm publish ./dist` to ensure importing from subfolders works as intended.